lucapette/lucapette.github.com/_posts/2011-09-01-a-review-of-the-rspec-book.markdown

 ### Introduction

 The book starts with an introduction to the reasons behind BDD.
-It’s a cool introduction, small and clear.
+It’s a cool introduction, short and clear.
 It’s very useful if these topics are a closed book for you.
-To cut a long story short, if you want a spectacular and small introduction to BDD/TDD reasons watch [this](http://vimeo.com/23061155) by [Corey Haines](http://coreyhaines.com/).
+To cut a long story short, if you need a spectacular and short introduction to BDD/TDD reasons watch [this](http://vimeo.com/23061155) by [Corey Haines](http://coreyhaines.com/).